Compulsory school · Year 7–9 · Linköping, Östergötlands län

 Indicator based on the share of permanently employed, senior and qualified teachers.

-The school has high staff stability.
+The school has moderate staff stability.

 Permanently employed